Women's Lacrosse | 5/13/2026 4:30:00 PM

 Lowney garnered first-team honors, becoming a two-time USA Lacrosse Magazine All-American, while Leisen was selected as an honorable mention, the first All-America recognition of her career.
 In total, the publication honored 89 players this year based on input from coaches and conferences across Division III.

-Lowney, recently named Empire 8 Conference Defensive Player of the Year for the third consecutive season, delivered a dominant senior campaign.
-The stalwart defender led the Cardinals in caused turnovers (64), draw controls (85) and ground balls (67), while contributing on the offensive end with three goals.
-In April, she surpassed Fisher Athletics Hall of Fame inductee Laurie Quackenbush for the program and E8 record for career caused turnovers and bested the program's single-season record, which she set just last season.
-Lowney finished her collegiate career with 167 caused turnovers (2.1 per game).
+Lowney, a two-time Empire 8 Conference Defensive Player of the Year honoree, surpassed St. John Fisher Athletics Hall of Fame inductee Laurie Quackenbush for both the program and Empire 8 career records for caused turnovers in April.
+A few weeks later, she broke the program's single‑season caused turnovers record, one she had set just last year.
+She finished her collegiate career with 167 caused turnovers (2.1 per game).

 A second-team USA Lacrosse Magazine All-American last year, Lowney is the only player in program history to eclipse 120 caused turnovers, 200 ground balls and 200 draw controls.
 She ranks third in Fisher history in ground balls (231) and draw controls (273).